-As approximately 100 various designs involving colours and textures of ceramic artworks in almost identical size (12 x 12 inches) placed horizontally on each of the sidewalls, and the orange and yellow acrylic-painted stripes which is the same height level as the orange and yellow in the centre wall.
+Approximately 100 various designs, which involving colours and textures of ceramic artworks in almost identical size (12 x 12 inches) placed horizontally on each of the sidewalls, and the orange and yellow acrylic-painted stripes which is the same height level as the orange and yellow in the centre wall.

 On the second floor, there was two rectangle shape of rugs near the entrance with a wavy pattern combining the pink, red, orange, yellow, light green, green, blue, and purple.
 Some ceramic beads suspended with strings in a horizontal line.
-There was a square rug in the back using the same shade of colours as the rugs on the front with additional light blue and grey, and yellow for the edges.
-Its circle pattern matches those handmade paper flowers installed as a circle or so-called Mandala, and it located at the centre of the wall.
+There was a square rug in the back presenting the same shade of colours as the rugs on the front with additional light blue and grey, and yellow for the edges.
+Its circle pattern matches those handmade paper flowers installed as a circle or so-called Mandala and is located at the centre of the wall.

 The series of a square rug but in blue edges was placed next to the yellow one, and in between, there were as identical ceramic beads suspending closer to the ground on this area compared to those ceramic beads on the first room of the entrance.

 In another room, there was one more the same square rug series but with red edges.
 And there were 77 individual rectangle paper circle designs painted in a combination of different colours, they were placed neatly, and corresponded with the rug.

 A digital installation art continuously projecting frames referring to the wall of handmade paper flowers in mandala style of installation in a room of dim light.

 Moreover, there was a wall painted with purple, pink, red, orange, yellow, light green, green and blue vertically, which was matching the rug on the floor as the continuous to the relevant colours, and there was a cartoon snack on the right top corner of the rug, and a cartoon bird on the left bottom corner.